davidhoness/sstv_decoder/README.md

 - Long answer
     - SSTV is a picture transmission method for transmitting and receiving static pictures via radio.
 Similar to a fax machine, or a 90s dial up modem, SSTV is an analogue audio signal that sounds like a high pitch racket of bleeps and screeches.
 It uses frequency modulation, where the frequency of a tone shifts up or down to designate pixel brightness and colour.
 A transmission consists of horizontal lines of pixels, scanned from left to right, encoded as audio.
 The audio is transmitted using radio and converted back into the picture at the other end using special software.

-The International Space Station has a long [history](https://www.spaceflightsoftware.com/ARISS_SSTV/archive.php) of transmitting SSTV signals and these instructions show you how to receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.
+The International Space Station has a long [history](https://www.spaceflightsoftware.com/ARISS_SSTV/archive.php) of transmitting SSTV signals and these instructions show you how to set up a ground station and receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.

 Why use a Raspberry Pi?
 This could be done using a desktop PC or Mac however you often need to leave the receiver running overnight, waiting for the ISS to fly over your location, and it's usually easier to tie up a Raspberry Pi with this task than your main utilitarian computer that you use all the time.